 Pirates will make heavy use of naval boarding, it is a large enough topic it has an entire section.

-Another problem to be addressed if you want piracy to be viable is infrastructure.
-Captain Jack Sparrow's ship needed no fuel, only the winds.
-The crew can repair much of the ship if they can find an island that has trees.
-And there is no shortage of places that will accept gold coins and jewels.
 Now a pirate starship might be able to squeak by if they can use water or hydrogen for fuel, but it will be a real problem if their ships require antimatter or highly refined plutonium.
 Repairing ones ship is job for a shipyard, not a random asteroid with the crew frantically looking for nuggets of titanium.
 And fencing high tech computer chips will be a challenge.
 What pirates need is a Pirate Haven.

 The two models of pirate havens are Tortuga and Port Royal.
 Tortuga was a place made by pirates and run by pirates for the benefit of pirates.
 Port Royal was a place that officially was against pirates.
 But unofficially they would purchase pirated goods, repair pirate ships, and show pirate crews a good time.
 In order to maintain the illusion of their anti-pirate stance the officials of Port Royal would strain themselves looking the other way, and never ever asking any embarrassing questions.